May 16, 2017

 - A prescription for medical marijuana does not entitle an employee to compromise his or her safety, or the safety of others;

-- A prescription for medical marijuana does not entitle an employee to smoke in the workplace;
+- A prescription for medical marijuana does not entitle an employee to smoke in the workplace; and

-- A prescription for medical marijuana does not entitle an employee to unexcused absences or late arrivals;
+- A prescription for medical marijuana does not entitle an employee to unexcused absences or late arrivals.

 WHAT CAN EMPLOYERS DO TO MEET THEIR OBLIGATIONS?

-Employers may need to revisit workplace policies that address drug and alcohol use, with attention to two competing obligations: on the one hand, employers have a duty to accommodate disabled employees, and medical marijuana is used to treat medical conditions that can constitute a “disability”.
+Employers need to ensure their workplace policies address drug and alcohol use, with attention to two competing obligations: on the one hand, employers have a duty to accommodate disabled employees, and medical marijuana is used to treat medical conditions that can constitute a “disability”.
 On the other hand, employers must take every reasonable precaution to ensure the safety of their workplaces and they continue to have the right to prohibit impairment on the job.
 Assessment of impairment at work may prove to be the most difficult aspect of designing and implementing policies regarding use of marijuana, as testing for drug and alcohol use remains one of the most contentious contemporary issues in Canadian workplace law.

 Employers faced with an accommodation request may wish to consider providing similar accommodation measures it does for other disabled employees.
 These measures may include moving the employee out of a safety-sensitive position, providing more frequent breaks, implementing alternative scheduling; or altering the employee’s duties, etc. As with other accommodated employees, an employer may wish to request medical information from the employee’s doctor, or seek the assistance of an independent medical examiner where there are questions about the employee’s fitness for duty, and what will be appropriate accommodation.

-Three cases regarding medical use of marijuana shed light on how employers should strike the appropriate balance between these competing obligations.
+Four cases regarding medical use of marijuana shed light on how employers should strike the appropriate balance between these competing obligations.

 In French v.
 Selkin Lodging, 2015 BCHRT 101, the complainant, a cancer survivor, often smoked marijuana several times throughout the workday to manage chronic joint pain.
 Although a doctor had told the complainant he could use marijuana if it worked, the complainant did not have any formal documentation permitting him to lawfully possess and use marijuana for medical purposes.
 Prompted by safety concerns, the employer told the complainant he could not continue working if he continued smoking at work.